wbounas/acorio-notes/etiu/e2e-script.md

 My name is Will, and I am part of a team of other `Remote Services Professionals` that work across the country.
 **If there is anything I am unable to answer for you, our team should be able to get the answer for you.**
-There are some things that do lie outside the scope of the `Remote Services Department` and really more in the hands of your `Sales Rep`.
-We will work with you as much as possible to get in contact with them, but sometimes really the _quickest way_ to get that information from your `Sales Rep` is for you actually to get in contact with them yourself.
+((There are some things that do lie outside the scope of the `Remote Services Department` and really more in the hands of your `Sales Rep`.
+We will work with you as much as possible to get in contact with them, but))

+Sometimes really the _quickest way_ to get that information from your `Sales Rep` is for you actually to get in contact with them yourself.

 **My goal here is really twofold:**